wyuaq/Optimal-Holographic-MIMO-Channel-Estimation/README.md

 # Optimal-Holographic-MIMO-Channel-Estimation

-**Note: I am currently organizing the code and adding more comments, and will release it by the end of July.**
+**Note: I am currently organizing the code and adding more comments, and will try my best to release it by the end of June.**

 ## Introduction